tiagonapoli/LearnIt/README.md

 The bot is still in development and is not guaranteed that it will be online all the time.
 # Commands
-/start: Starts the bot.
+/start: Starts the bot. <br />
-/add_language: Adds a new language you are interested in learning.
+/add_language: Adds a new language you are interested in learning. <br />
 /add_word: Adds a new word in some foreign language that you added before and an english translation and some related images.
-You can send the images from your device or use the suggested images that the bot will get from Google Images.
+You can send the images from your device or use the suggested images that the bot will get from Google Images. <br />
 /cancel: Cancels any operation.